syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 ### Set up the GitOps State Store {#gitops-setup}

-As mentioned above, Kratix leverages GitOps for scheduling.
+As mentioned above, Kratix leverages GitOps for deploying and reconciling scheduled workloads.
 From a GitOps perspective, a Destination is the Kratix model that captures how workload definitions should be stored and organised to enable the appropriate infrastructure to be able to identify and reconcile the workloads.
 Each Kratix Destination has a backing State Store which is either an S3-compatible bucket or a Git repository.
 For this workshop we will use an S3-compatible MinIO bucket created locally on a MinIO instance running in the platform cluster.
 Please check the [docs](../main/reference/statestore/intro) for further details.

 To install the MinIO instance, run: